 how to make bugs cookie or cupcake toppers

 These bug cookies are topped with frosting clay bugs that are very similar to these fondant bugs.
+Bake circle cookies with this cut-out sugar cookie recipe.
 For the worm, I tinted the clay with Electric Green, rolled pieces into different-sized balls, and added two dots for eyes with a black food coloring pen.
 For the lady bug, I colored the clay Red Red and Black, rolled the two balls and added black dots.
 For the flowers, I rolled out the Electric Pink, Sky Blue, and Yellow clay.
 I used little cutters to cut out the flower shapes and circles, and gently pressed the pieces together.

 For the grass, prepare regular buttercream frosting, tint Leaf Green, and assemble a decorating bag with the grass tip.
 Pipe green grass on your cookies or cupcakes and arrange the fondant clay bugs.
 Let set well.